An Ising model having permutation spin motivated by a permutation complexity measure: The 1D 3-permaspin model in an external field

-Let us consider two configurations that represent the `largest' terms in the partition function for low temperatures, i.e. when $\beta$ is large.
-The first configuration is that in which all permaspins are the same.
+Consider the configurations that represent the `largest' terms in the partition function for low temperatures, i.e. when $\beta$ is large.
+These will be when all permaspins are the same.
 The contribution to the partition function $Z$ for configurations of this type is